-Assisted installation of Red Hat OS hangs
+Assisted installation of Red Hat OS stops responding

-When using the Assisted installation method for Red Hat OS installation with FTP source media, one of the following problems occurs:
+When using the assisted installation method for Red Hat OS installation with FTP source media, one of the following problems occurs:

-- The installation hangs during reboot and a The Red Hat Enterprise Linux Server CD was not found error is displayed. - The installation hangs and a Could not allocate requested partitions error is displayed. - The installation does not complete successfully. - The installation completes successfully even if there are missing flat files for the OS installation.
+- The installation stops responding during reboot and a The Red Hat Enterprise Linux Server CD was not found error is displayed. - The installation stops responding and a Could not allocate requested partitions error is displayed.

+- The installation does not complete successfully. - The installation completes successfully even if there are missing flat files for the OS installation.

-Using the Assisted installation method for Red Hat OS installation with FTP source media might not work reliably.
+Using the assisted installation method for Red Hat OS installation with FTP source media might not work reliably.